Steele was founded according to the following principles:

 Steele has been awarded an early learning program accreditation with the National Association for the Education of Young Children (NAEYC) and a 4 out of 5 star rating with Colorado Shines.

-Total Students Enrolled
+Total Students Enrolled at steele

 1:6(or less) adult to child ratio